 I’ve seen multiple cases of Ross grads who owe over $500,000 for a veterinary degree.
 Many of the St. George’s grads that I’ve spoken with have owed over $400,000.

-In my opinion, if your only option to be a veterinarian is one of these schools, make sure there’s nothing in the world you could do that would make you happy.
+In my opinion, if your only option to be a veterinarian is one of these schools, make sure there’s nothing else in the world you could do that would make you happy.
 Because of the for-profit nature of the institution, I wouldn’t be shocked if there were massive tuition increases each year you attend.

 The faculty and professors still care and want you to have a good education, but the conflict of interest created by the ownership structure would make me wary of attending one of these schools.